Skip to content

 await editor.initialize();

-// Preview without committing — the main thread stays free
+// Stream a live preview — main thread stays free

 const preview = await editor.previewExposure(1.2);